 DirecTV Now: A trial is free, but it's a hard sell for some

-AT&T says the market for its new internet cable service , DirecTV Now, could be as large as 20 million households.
+In this Monday, May 19, 2014, file photo, traders gather at the post that handles AT&T on the floor of the New York Stock Exchange.
+AT&T says the market for its new internet cable service, DirecTV Now, could be as large as 20 million households.

 Comments